aod1411/README.md-Generator/README.md

-# ReadMe Generator
+# README.md Generator

   ## Description

-  This is a command-line application to create consistent and professional readme files.
+  This is a command-line application that creates consistent and professional README.md files.

   ## Table of Contents